cgross/generator-cg-angular/README.md

 * Build all the LESS files into one minified CSS file.
 * Uses [grunt-angular-templates](https://github.com/ericclemmons/grunt-angular-templates) to turn all your partials into Javascript.
-* Uses [grunt-ngmin](https://github.com/btford/grunt-ngmin) to preprocess all Angular injectable methods and add the necessary Angular annotations to ensure minification will not break your app (and you don't have to use the array syntax to manually add the annotations nor $inject).
-Read more about [ngmin](https://github.com/btford/ngmin).
+* Uses [grunt-ngmin](https://github.com/btford/grunt-ngmin) to preprocess all Angular injectable methods and make them minification safe.
+Thus you don't have to use the array syntax.
 * Concatenates and minifies all Javascript into one file.
 * Replaces all appropriate script references in `index.html` with the minified CSS and JS files.
 * Minifies any images in `/img`.